8.4 - Medical Support

 Note: Medicaid and Kid Care (Wyoming’s State Children’s Health Insurance Program (SCHIP)) are not substitutes for the parent’s obligation to provide medical support for the child(ren).

 The District Court will take into account the circumstances of both parents to determine how best to ensure the child is covered and may order either parent to provide medical support.
-Appendix 8.F – Medical Support Matrix provides guidelines that the District Court or District CSE Attorney may use to determine if either parent can provide health insurance.
+Appendix 8.F – Medical Support Matrix provides guidelines that the District Court or District CSP Attorney may use to determine if either parent can provide health insurance.

 Cross Reference